-Below are two views of an impressive 196-square-foot home designed by a 27-year-old architect for her family of three (and their dog); and built on a 24-foot flatbed.
+Below is a view of an impressive 196-square-foot home designed by a 27-year-old architect for her family of three (and their dog); and built on a 24-foot flatbed.

 And, with a still uncertain economic market and a less than steady employment picture, an expanding number of potential homeowners are now thinking “small is not only beautiful.”
 It also brings a certain simplicity, order and freedom to do things they really want to do.
 Why get tangled in the cumbersome mortgage of a $350,000-conventional home when you can be financially stable and live just as comfortably in a well-designed $11,000-$40,000 mini-home?

 While tiny home communities are increasing across the country, not everyone is likely to join the crowd and give up the comforts and space of a bigger home.
 However, there are certain segments of the population that find the prospect of designing, building, and living in a tiny home very appealing.

 1. Generation Y or the so-called “Millennials,” some of whom watched their parents struggle with debt.
 The relatively low financial cost of tiny homes is very attractive.
 To them, a tiny home that can be hitched to a trailer – and moved around from place to place – spells independence and almost zero obligation.